fusepoolP3/p3-events-transformer/README.md

-Fusepool P3 Events Transformer
+Fusepool P3 XSLT Transformer
 ============================

-The transformer uses data about events from different sources and makes it available as RDF.
+The transformer gets xml data and the url of a xslt template as input to transform the data in RDF.
-A data set must be sent via HTTP POST to the transformer with the url of an XSLT file for its transformation into RDF.
+An XML data set must be sent via HTTP POST to the transformer with the url of an XSLT file as parameter.
 The transformer will return the result RDF data to the client.
 .